armory/docs/content/en/includes/known-issues/ki-healthchecks-dynamicAccounts.md

   useTcpProbe: true
 ```

-If use the Spinnaker Operator, include the following setting:
+If you use the Spinnaker Operator, include the following setting:

 ```yaml
 spec: